scleeza/PCA-and-HotellingT/README.md

 _Using Phase 1 analysis to detect ouliers and build SPC chart_

-   > _Phase 1 analysis means the process of finding data's outliers, where data has unknown population mean and variance._
+   > _Phase 1 analysis means the process of finding data's outliers, however data has unknown population mean and variance._

 The goal of this repo :
-- Write a algorithm that is able to detect ouliers from a multivariate dataset based on __Hotelling $T^2$ statistics, m-CUSUM, and m-EWMA chart__ .
+- Write a algorithm that is able to detect ouliers from a __multivariate__ dataset based on __Hotelling $T^2$ statistics, m-CUSUM, and m-EWMA chart__ .
-- Building SPC chart to monitor future data.

 # Data Descripton